Pierates Cruze / Pierates Cruze Gardens

 The Osgoods opened Pierates Cruze Gardens to the public in 1943.
 It became a popular tourist attraction in the 1940s and 50s.
 In 1947, the Massachusetts Horticultural Society awarded Mrs. Osgood the prestigious “Gold Medal” for her development of new varieties of hybrid camellias.
 After the Osgood’s deaths, the land was sold and subdivided into 13 lots that initially sold for $10,000 each.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 11, 2010.
-This page has been viewed 386 times since then and 13 times this year.
+It was originally submitted on November 11, 2010.
+This page has been viewed 417 times since then and 11 times this year.
 Photos: 1, 2, 3. submitted on November 11, 2010. • Bill Pfingsten was the editor who published this page.